 Bike safety and etiquette are paramount, no matter what level of biking experience you may have.
 Take GR Driving Change's road relationship quiz to put your road skills to the test.
 For a refresher on bike safety and etiquette, head to GR Driving Change to go over the rules of the road for both cyclists and drivers.
 Also, download the My City Bikes app for maps of local trails, bike retailers, and overall biking tips.
 (Click here to download My City Bikes for Andriod users.
 Click here to download My City Bikes for Apple users.)

-Take advantage of the plentiful places to park your car and start your bike route at John Collins Park.
-If the parking lot at John Collins Park is full, check out the Gaslight Village Parking Garage located at the corner of Wealthy Street and Shopping Center Road (on the other side of Lakeside Drive, near Athleta and Starbucks).
+Start your bike route at John Collins Park.
+There's parking along the street and if you can't find any there, check out the East Grand Rapids Middle School parking lot or pay for parking at the Gaslight Village Parking Garage located at the corner of Wealthy Street and Shopping Center Road (on the other side of Lakeside Drive, near Athleta and Starbucks)

 Bike clockwise around Reeds Lake if you’d like to follow the route mile markers.
 You’ll notice that the majority of bikers choose to bike this way, but feel free to bike whichever direction you prefer.